| Thursday 29 January - Day one |

 Esmé Votta, Radiotherapy Physicist, Barts Health NHS Trust - Investigating the optimal prescription isodose for linac-based SRS

-Dan Welsh, The Christie NHS Foundation Trust - One isocenter to treat them all: a 10 year retrospective study of SRS for Multiple Brain Metastases
+Dan Welsh, Higher Principal Clinical Scientist, The Christie NHS Foundation Trust - One isocenter to treat them all: a 10 year retrospective study of SRS for Multiple Brain Metastases

 Mitchell Hickman, Consultant Radiographer – SRS, Queen Elizabeth Hospital Birmingham